-Credit Hours: 4 Prerequisite: EDU 303 and EDU 314 Availability: On demand
+Credit Hours: 4 Prerequisite: EDU 303 and EDU 314

 EDU 474 Senior Seminar

 This course is a seminar to be taken concurrently with EDU 478 - Clinical Practice.
 The course will include topics such as classroom management, legal issues of education, and career planning.
 Credit Hours: 3 Prerequisite: None Availability: On demand